 If the household does not qualify as low income, the developer must reimburse the household for moving expenses up to $750 that are actually and reasonably incurred.

 The household must make a written request for moving expense reimbursement to the developer, accompanied by reasonable evidence of the expenses, within 30 days following moving, and the developer must then reimburse the household within 30 days following receipt of the request.
-Read the Law: MD Code, Real Prop. § 11-136
+Read the Law: Maryland Code, Real Property, Section 11-136

 Units Leased by the Disabled and the Elderly